Pirates

 Jack

 No. Hell no. He were dead opposed to sharing his spirits.
-He drank and drank and spoke of what he called poems from his home.
+He drank and drank and spoke of what he called poems from his (Switching voice to show Li's great pride) Great Homeland.

 Finn